What is a PET-CT scan?

 PET-CT scan preparation

-Depending on the clinical question, you will be planning for a specific PET-CT scan.
-You will be asked to follow specific instructions by our team.
-This may sometimes involve preparation starting 24 to 48 hours before your scan.
-Please read the information sent to you with the appointment letter that explains scan-specific do’s and don’ts.
+Depending on the clinical question, you or your child may need a specific type of PET‑CT scan.
+Our team will provide clear instructions to help you prepare.
+This may involve preparation starting 24 to 48 hours before the scan.
+Please read the information sent to you with the appointment letter carefully, as it explains scan-specific instructions such as whether fasting is required, as well as what to bring on the day of the scan.

-Aim to arrive at your PET-CT scan 15 to 30 minutes before your appointment.
-Upon your arrival, we will ask you to fill in the necessary information and explain the test to you.
+Please aim to arrive 15 to 30 minutes before your appointment.
+Upon arrival, we will ask you to fill in the necessary information and explain the test to you.

 How is a PET-CT scan performed?

-The procedure starts with taking your history and confirming your details, an explanation of the procedure followed by an intravenous injection of a tracer (radioactive material).
+The procedure starts with taking your or your child’s history and confirming your details, an explanation of the procedure followed by an intravenous injection of a tracer (radioactive material).
 Rest assured that this radioactivity is as low as possible but sufficient to give diagnostic information on our scanner.

 Depending on the type of scan, you may spend 1-2 hours with us, and we will explain the next steps as we take you through the procedure.